 How the on-site work goes

-- The technician assesses the surface type: filler, concrete, old paint, plasterboard.
+- The technician checks what surface is there: filler, concrete, old paint, plasterboard.

-- Selects the primer: universal acrylic, deep-penetrating, contact, or stain-blocking.
+- Chooses the right primer: universal acrylic, deep-penetrating, contact, or stain-blocking.

-- Protects floors, sockets, and skirting from splashes.
+- Covers floors, sockets, and skirting to protect them from splashes.

-- Applies primer with a roller on large areas, brush in corners and hard-to-reach spots.
+- Applies the primer with a roller on open areas, and a brush in corners and other awkward spots.

-- Checks for even coverage — no skips or drips.
+- Inspects the surface for even coverage — no missed patches or runs.

-- Allows the primer to dry (1–4 hours depending on type).
-Once dry — the wall is ready for painting.
+- Leaves the primer to dry (1–4 hours depending on type).
+Once it dries, the wall is ready for painting.

 Common customer mistakes (and how to avoid them)

-- Using diluted paint as primer — this isn’t a substitute; adhesion is weaker.
+- Using thinned paint as primer — this is not a replacement; the adhesion is worse.

-- Not letting primer dry — painting on a damp surface causes bubbling.
+- Not waiting for the primer to dry — painting over a damp surface leads to bubbling.

-- Using one primer for all surfaces — smooth old paint needs a contact primer, not a standard one.
+- Using one primer everywhere — smooth old paint needs a contact primer, not a standard one.

-- Priming walls but forgetting the ceiling — ceilings absorb paint even more than walls.
+- Priming the walls but leaving out the ceiling — ceilings soak up paint even more than walls.

 What to prepare before the technician arrives

-- Walls must be clean and dry — if they were washed or filled, allow time to dry.
+- Walls need to be clean and dry — if they were washed or filled, give them time to dry first.

-- Move furniture away from walls or cover with sheeting.
+- Pull furniture away from the walls or cover it with sheeting.

-- Ensure ventilation — primer has a smell, especially the stain-blocking type.
+- Make sure there is ventilation — primer has an odour, especially the stain-blocking type.

-- If you plan to paint the same day — ask the technician about primer drying time.
+- If you want to paint the same day — ask the technician how long the primer needs to dry.

-- Have a power socket available for a work light — spotting missed areas is crucial during priming.
+- Keep a power socket free for a work light — catching missed spots matters during priming.

-- Tell the technician what paint you’re using — this affects the primer choice.
+- Tell the technician which paint you’ll be using — that affects the primer choice.

 A real case from Warsaw

 A studio flat in Bemowo, 28 m².
-The owner had the walls skimmed and decided to paint herself — bought premium latex paint, applied two coats.
-The result was patchy: matte where the filler was, glossy where the original concrete showed through.
-She hadn’t primed.
-We lightly sanded, applied deep-penetrating acrylic primer, waited two hours, and painted with the same paint — two coats.
-Even, uniform colour across every wall.
-The primer cost less than a single tin of the paint she’d wasted on the first attempt.
+The owner had the walls skimmed and chose to paint on her own — bought premium latex paint and put on two coats.
+The finish came out patchy: matte over the filler, glossy where the original concrete showed through.
+She had skipped primer.
+We gave the walls a light sand, applied deep-penetrating acrylic primer, waited two hours, and painted again with the same paint — two coats.
+Smooth, even colour on every wall.
+The primer cost less than one tin of the paint she had already wasted on the first try.

 Frequently asked questions